In-app Workflow Builder

 Common patterns:

-• Parallel execution — Run independent actions concurrently
+• Parallel — Run independent actions concurrently

 Example Implementation